When & where do I sign in?

-Students will rotate in sequential order from their starting exam room through all 14 encounters. there is no particular order to which you will see certain types of cases.
+Students will rotate in sequential order from their starting exam room through all 12 encounters.
+There is no particular order to which you will see certain types of cases.

 How will I know when I move on to the next patient?

 You have a total of 25 minutes at each station.
 You have 15 minutes with your patient, and 10 minutes to complete the 'post encounter' exercises.
-You must log in to the computer as soon as you arrive at that station.
-The PA system in the building will also keep you informed about the time.
-For example, when the PA says "see your first patient", read the patient's information on the computer, knock and then enter.
+Announcements will occur:

 What kind of information will I receive about each patient?